10 Powerful Tips to Lose Weight After 50

 Ideally, you will get to the place where you are eating two or three meals that include protein, health fats, and nutritious carbohydrates.

-However, it is very possible that you will lose weight as you adopt these changes.
+It is very possible that you will lose weight as you adopt these changes.
 But it is more important to make regular meals a priority.

 Building a foundation of enough food is something I can’t over emphasize enough.